Foods and Activities to Include on Your Workout Recovery Days

 When you work out for a few days in a row, you’re burning a lot of calories.
 That’s especially true if you’re doing high-intensity cardio workouts or using free weights.
 So, it’s essential to eat enough calories on your “days off” to make up for what you’ve lost.

-If your goal is to lose weight, you can eat less, but it’s essential to give your body enough nutrition and fuel to keep working out and even functioning for your everyday activities.
+If your goal is to lose weight, you can eat less or focus on natural fat burning foods, but it’s essential to give your body enough nutrition and fuel to keep working out and even functioning for your everyday activities.

 When you make healthy eating a commitment, you don’t have to starve yourself.